Here’s a question related to inheriting real estate. It comes from Marlene from Shelby Twp, who writes:

 You will ultimately have to have a real estate attorney review the deed in question as well as the will.

 This was a great question.
 It really demonstrates the powerful impact that legal conveyance language has.
-It is so important.
 Many mistakes occur when people try to create deeds without the benefit of legal counsel.
 It also shows how different areas of the law are interrelated, and that engaging in one area of the law without professional assistance may have unintended consequences impacting on your legal rights regarding a different area of the law.